Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 How do I bundle policies if my home and auto insurance renew at different times?

-Start by deciding which insurance carrier you want to provide both your home and auto insurance policies.
-First, move over whichever policy renews first; when the second policy is due for renewal, contact the insurance carrier and tell them you want to bundle the new policy with the old one.
+Start by deciding which insurance company you want to provide both your home and auto insurance policies.
+First, move over whichever policy renews first; when the second policy is due for renewal, contact the insurance provider and tell them you want to bundle the new policy with the old one.
 You should then be eligible for the multi-policy discount and any other bundling benefits.

 Are there any car and renters insurance packages out there?